AndrewRedican/react-json-editor-ajrm/README.md

 1. Write as if you are in a text editor.
 2. Checks for syntax mistakes and provides feedback.
 3. You can customize color palette as you please.
-4. Accepts a javascript object in props.placeholder to display after component mounts.
+4. Accepts a javascript object in `placeholder` property to display after component mounts.
 5. For any valid textContent, calculates and makes available in this.state as plain text, markup text, and javascript object.

 ## Component Properties